hamdi-bouasker/CipherSync/README.md

 - The file is encrypted using the Data Protection API (DPAPI) with AES-256 encryption.

-- You can log in by clicking on the button **Load Master Password**.
+- You can easily login by clicking on the button **Load Master Password**.

-- You change your Master Password anytime
+- You can change your Master Password anytime

 ### _Password Generator_